2018

 2000-2022 Resident of Stuttgart, Germany.
 Got married in 2005.
 Retired from teaching in 2012 and switched to writing full time.
 Did my best at a lot of stuff, published, won some tiny literary prizes, tried not to go buggy, and wished I had a dog.

 2020 Covid.
 2021 Husband left.
 2022 I abandoned Stuttgart and my beloved, remodelled apartment.
-Moved to a senior residence on the shore of the magnificent Elbe River in Hamburg, doing time.
+Moved to a senior residence on the shore of the magnificent Elbe River in Hamburg.
 2023 Travelled the globe.
+Now in Bavaria, doing time.

 2024.
 Finally finished long novel, Paris Choice.